Data Transfer

 On Windowslocalhost$ cd %HOMEPATH%\Documents\portal-data\

-Assuming your TACC username is bjones and you are affiliated with UT Austin, an sftp transfer that pushes my_file.txt from the current directory of your local computer to the remote secure system would look like this:
+For example, assume your TACC username is bjones and you have an allocation on Stampede3.
+An sftp transfer that pushes my_file.txt from the current directory of your local computer to your home directory on TACC's Stampede3 system would look like this:

 Password: